anu-aagi/torch-openreml-docs/docs/html/_sources/r_user.rst.txt

 For R Users
 ===========

-torch-openreml can be used in R via ``reticulate``, we recommend using torch-openreml in a conda environment.
+torch-openreml can be used in R through the ``reticulate`` package.
+We recommend installing torch-openreml inside a dedicated conda environment.

 Installation
 ------------